Li-Meng Yan: Media coverage

 In an 80-minute show in January 2020, YouTube host Wang Dinggang, also known as "Lu De", said he heard from an unnamed whistleblower who told him China was not being transparent about the outbreak in Wuhan.
 Wang described his source, who was later revealed to be Yan, as "the world's absolute top coronavirus expert."
 Although Yan worked at one of the world's top virology labs, she was fairly new to the field of virology and had not studied coronaviruses before the COVID-19 pandemic.

 Between July and August, Yan was interviewed by Fox News, Newsmax TV, and the Daily Mail.
 Yan claimed in interviews that she became aware of person-to-person transmission of COVID-19 in late December 2019, and that she attempted to communicate the risks to her superiors in late December 2019 or early January 2020.

 She stated that the Chinese government and the World Health Organization (WHO) knew about the person-to-person transmission of COVID-19 earlier than they reported or made public, and she stated that the Chinese government suppressed both her research and that of others.

 An official statement issued by HKU on 11 July 2020 confirmed that Yan was formerly a post-doctoral researcher at the institution, but disputed the accuracy of other elements of her account, adding that "Dr. Yan never conducted any research on human-to-human transmission of the novel coronavirus at HKU", and that many of her claims had no scientific basis.

+Since July 2020 Dr. Yan's family say that they have not spoken to her.
+In 2021 Yan's husband, Dr. Ranawaka Perera a Sri Lankan national, accepted a post at the University of Pennsylvania so that he could remain in the United States to seek to reconnect with her.
+A 2025 article in The New York Times described efforts by Yan's husband and parents to contact and reconcile with her as well as Yan's continued assertions in interviews that this behavior on the part of her family is coerced by the government of China.